lumberdev/atelier/README.md

 2. Install dependencies with `yarn install`
 3. Create your development app on the [Shopify Partner Dashboard](https://partners.shopify.com/1011478/apps)

    - Click `Create App`
    - Choose `Create App Manually`
    - Add a name in the format `Atelier - <Your Name>` so you can identify it easily

 4. Duplicate `.env.example` and rename to `.env`.
 Fill in the variables with the app API values.
    - Fill in `DATABASE_URL` with your database connection URL
    - You can leave `SHOPIFY_APP_URL` empty for now, will be filled in the development workflow section
+5. Push the database schema to your database with `yarn prisma db push`

 ## Development workflow

 1. Start your local server with `yarn ngrok`
-2. Copy the forwarding `https` url from ngrok and add it to `SHOPIFY_APP_URL`
+2. Copy the forwarding `https` url from ngrok and add it to `SHOPIFY_APP_URL`.
+Add a `/app` to it (ie `https://atelier.sale/app`)
 3. Update the Shopify App urls to point to your local server with `yarn update:url`
 4. Open `<SHOPIFY_APP_URL>/api/auth?shop=<shopify store domain>` (ie `https://<id>.ngrok-free.app/api/auth?shop=river-theme.myshopify.com`)
    - This will open your development app (served by your local server) on the provided store